walles/riff/README.md

 Riff is a wrapper around diff that highlights not only which lines have changed, but also which parts of the lines that have changed.

+# Usage
+    git diff | riff

+Or if you do...

+    git config --global pager.diff riff
+    git config --global pager.show riff
+    git config --global color.diff false

+... then all future 'git diff's and 'git show's will be refined.

 ## Minimum Viable Product
 You can do `git diff | riff` and get reasonable output.